almsasantos/TechHotel-Angular/README.md

 <p align="center"><img width="1000" height="490" src="https://i.ibb.co/qWxdhHQ/Screenshot-from-2020-07-23-10-34-59.png"></p>

 ### Methodology
-The front-end application was built with 9 most important pages:
+The front-end application was built with **10** most important pages:
 * **Landing page**: Is the first page which users will come across and to have any access to the rest of the application must login.
 * **Login**: Allow **admin** and **basic users** to login by passing the correct credentials (**username** and **password**).
 * **Registration**: Allow clients to register into the application by providing a few personal requirements.
 * **Home**: Welcomes users once they're logged in and displays all services available to them.
 * **Room Reservation**: Page only available to **Basic Users** and allows them to make a room reservation, in a **Regular Room** or in a **Suite Room**.
-* **Massages**:
+* **Massages**: Available for users and admins, this page allows users to make massages appointments and displays on a table all massage appointments for users and admins.
-* **Pool Rents**: Displays on a table all data from existing leads, allows users to create a new Lead and to convert the created ones into Opportunities.
+* **Pool Rents**: Available for users and admins, this page allows users to make pool rents and displays on a table all pool rents made for users and admins.
-* **Room Food Services**: Allows filtering contacts information by different aspects and displays it on a table.
+* **Room Food Services**: Available for users and admins, this page allows users to make room food requests and displays on a table all room food requests made for users and admins.
 * **Profile**: Page **only available** to **Basic Users**, where it's displayed all their personal information.
 * **Invoices**: Page **only available** to **Admins**.
 Displays on a table all invoices from every Hotel Service (Room Reservation, Massages, Pool Rents, Room Food Services and End of Stay) provided.
 * **Users**: Page **only available** to **Admins**.
 Displays on a table all non-to-personal information about Basic Users and Premium Users.
 Allows Admins to block any type of user.
+* **Rooms**: Page **only available** to **Admins**.
+Displays on a table all information about Regular Rooms and Suite Rooms, their features and their availability at the moment.

 ### Credentials
-Use the following credentials to log into the application as an **admin**:
+The first thing to do is to **create an Admin**, for that you can use Postman (https://techhotel-edge.herokuapp.com/users/admins) or Swagger (http://localhost:8081/users/admins)

 | Username | Password |
 | ------ | --------------- |